 Additional Features | • 93% NTSC Color Coverage • Blue light filter • Dual speakers |

 The X2705-2K has a high refresh rate, fast response time, and a bezel-less design to make it suitable for panoramic gaming.
-The maximum refresh rate is slightly lower than the ASUS at 144 Hz (vs. the ASUS’ 165 Hz), but that’s not really a problem.
+The maximum refresh rate is slightly lower than the Asus at 144 Hz (vs. the Asus’ 165 Hz), but that’s not really an issue in our eyes.

 For one, you’ll be hard-pressed to notice the 21 Hz difference.
-Secondly, 144 FPS at 1440p is already tricky enough in modern titles, so you’ll likely not even benefit from the extra Hz on the ASUS.
+Secondly, 144 FPS at 1440p is already tricky enough in modern titles, so you’ll likely not even benefit from the extra refresh rate of the Asus.

 Source: ViewSonic

 Productivity-wise, the ViewSonic XG2705-2K is a wide gamut display covering 93% of the NTSC standard.
-This gives the monitor a lot more “pop” in the color department, but it means it’s not ideal for working on still images and videos designed for the sRGB standard.
+This gives the monitor a lot more “pop” in the color department, which is brilliant for content consumption.
+However, it means that the XG2705-2K isn’t ideal for working on still images and videos designed for the sRGB standard.

 It won’t be an issue for many users, but it’s something to keep in mind if you want to use this for more than just gaming and consuming content.
 Gamut issues aside, though, this is the best vertical gaming monitor on the list if you want to stick to Team Red.